larson-group/clubb_release/Readme.txt

 This will build just the static library and the f90 modules.
 The static library will be in <PREFIX>/lib, while the modules will be in the obj directory.
-You will need at least the clubb_core.mod file to interface with CLUBB.
+You will need at least the clubb_core.mod & constants.mod file to interface with CLUBB.

 Addition by Brian:
 In addition to the above, you will have to make a reference to the CLUBB